Sirian Starseed: Traits, Origins & How to Embrace Your Starry Self

 4. Dog Spirit Guide

-Working with the dog spirit guide during your Sirian star connection process is beneficial in many ways.
+Working with the wolf and dog spirit guides during your Sirian star connection process is beneficial in many ways.
 Obviously the dog is an integral symbol of Sirius, but it is also a psychopomp…guiding lost souls to the afterlife.
 And, as we have lived other lives on Sirius, we may have come in contact with the dog psychopomp before this life.
 Invoke the dog’s energy while meditating and ask for its protection in all endeavors.

 5. Chakra Alignments